 “Giving back” typically refers to giving your time and energy back to the recovery community, but there are many ways to be of service.
-Allowing sober living roommates to enjoy the benefits of your pet’s unconditional love is one of them.
+One of them is allowing sober living roommates to enjoy the benefits of your pet’s unconditional love.

 Frequently Asked Questions

 Absolutely!
 We do not believe in total restriction from reality.
 That never ends well.
 We have success because we merge reality with recovery principals simultaneously.